Boomack Client CLI

 Because the NodeJS engine takes some time to start up and parse all source files, it can be too slow for some scenarios with high update frequencies.
 Therefore, as an alternative the Boomack Client CLI was implemented a second time in Rust.

-Rust is a relatively new language developed by the Mozilla foundation as a safer alternative for C/C++.
+Rust is a language developed by the Mozilla foundation as a safer alternative for C/C++.
 The Rust implementation is a statically linked binary with much better performance then the JavaScript implementation.
 It needs less memory and is as fast as the usual CLI tools on the shell.

 The Rust implementation is now the default Boomack Client CLI and is included in the Windows installer.